-- 1. Check the fuse for the moonroof motor (see page 204).
-If the fuse is blown, replace it with one of the same or lower rating. - 2.
-Try closing the moonroof.
-If the new fuse blows immediately or the moonroof motor still does not operate, you can close the moonroof manually. - 3.
-Get the tool kit out of the trunk.
+- Check the fuse for the moonroof motor (see page 188).
+If the fuse is blown, replace it with one of the same or lower rating. - Try closing the moonroof.
+If the new fuse blows immediately or the moonroof motor still does not operate, you can close the moonroof manually. - Get the tool out of the tool kit located under the cargo area floor.